isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 Applicants are required to submit their entry applications <u><b>at least two weeks before their intended period of travel</b></u>.

-In addition, as entry approvals have been reduced for travellers with recent travel history to higher-risk countries/regions (i.e., all countries/regions, except countries/regions listed in Category (I) and (II) of the table [here](/stpl/shn-and-swab-summary)), such travellers are encouraged to try applying for entry in the SafeTravel application portal up to five weeks before their intended travel period.
+In addition, as entry approvals have been reduced for travellers with recent travel history to higher-risk countries/regions (i.e. all countries/regions, except countries/regions listed in Category (I) and (II) of the table [here](/stpl/shn-and-swab-summary)), such travellers are encouraged to try applying for entry in the SafeTravel application portal up to five weeks before their intended travel period.
 Those who are unable to secure their desired period of entry are advised to check for new entry periods the following week, or defer their travels until the situation has stabilised.

 #### 2. I am a Student’s Pass In-Principle Approval (STP-IPA) holder.
 When applying for entry through the SafeTravel portal, I received the error message “Invalid IPA number”.